 When in 1871 the Meiji government tore down the Sakai residence and constructed the Ministry of Finance in Ōtemachi, the mound and headstone were left undisturbed.
 At that time, kubizuka consisted of an earthen mound some seven metres high and about thirty metres in circumference.
 Oddly enough, Masakado's spirit did not take offence when the Meiji government officially declared Masakado an "enemy of the emperor" in 1874, thereby ending his status as a principal deity worshipped at the Kanda Myōjin.
 The Great Kantō earthquake of 1923 however caused considerable damage to the mound and left the stone badly charred and disfigured.
 The Ministry conducted an archaeological survey between 1923 to 1926 and eventually razed the site.
 Within two years fourteen people who worked at the temporary office building constructed on the site died, including the Minister of Finance, Sasoku Seiji; countless others suffered inexplicable accidents and falls.
 In 1928, it was therefore decided to demolish the building and to restore kubizuka in a formal pacification rite.

 Apparently Masakado found no solace in that, as a series of mysterious deaths and suicides among managers of big companies that had their head offices nearby occurred.
-In 1940, a lightning struck the building of the Ministry of Communications, burning down nine ministry buildings including the Ministry of Finance.
-The Ministry was eventually moved to Kasumigaseki and the grave site restored and repacified.
+In 1940, lightning struck the building of the Ministry of Communications, burning down nine ministry buildings including the Ministry of Finance.
+The Ministry eventually moved to Kasumigaseki and the gravesite was restored and repacified.
 Kubizaka became the property of the Tōkyō municipal government.
 S

-Mysetrious incidents continued to happen after the Second World War, when the U.S. Army wanted to level the area in order to convert it into a parking lot.
-Finally in 1971, the site was restored by the "Masakado-zuka Preservation Society" (将門塚存会) and declared a municipal cultural treasure.
+Mysterious incidents continued to happen after the Second World War when the U.S. Army wanted to level the area to convert it into a parking lot.
+Finally, in 1971, the site was restored by the "Masakado-zuka Preservation Society" (将門塚存会) and declared a municipal cultural treasure.
 While the mound no longer exists, the headstone still stands.
 It is surrounded by office buildings and has recently been covered by a structure of steel and PVC roofing to protect it from ongoing construction work.